Clubs & Enrichments

-This is an academic honor society for those students who have been invited to participate.
-Grade levels eligible are 7th-9th for the National Junior Honor Society (NJHS).
-The Metrolina Christian Academy Calloway Chapter of the NJHS requires a numeric average of 95 or higher in order to be invited to apply.
-Students must also have attended MCA for a full year to be eligible.
-Transfer NJHS students from another school can apply.
+This is an academic honor society for those students who have been invited to participate in grades 7-9.
+The Metrolina Christian Academy Calloway Chapter of the NJHS requires a numeric average of 95 or higher to be invited to apply.
+Students must also have attended MCA for a full year to be eligible (new students may transfer from an NJHS chapter of another school).
 Membership into NJHS will also be based upon careful consideration of scholarship, leadership, service, and Christian character by our faculty sponsors.
-Invitations to apply are sent to eligible students after the end of 2nd quarter each year.
-The annual NJHS Induction takes place in February.
-The club will meet on the 2nd Tuesday of every month during lunch in Mrs. Seward’s classroom (Modular B, Room B3).
-The club fee is $25.
+Invitations to apply are sent to eligible students after the end of the 2nd quarter each year.
+The annual NJHS induction ceremony takes place in February.
+Meeting Time: 2nd Wednesday of the month, during lunch.
+Fee: $25

-The MCA Middle School Student Government will be comprised of an elected representative from each homeroom.
-The student government meets regularly to discuss school issues and they coordinate numerous middle school service projects throughout the year.
-The club will meet on the 2nd Wednesday of every month during lunch in Mrs. Robinson's room (Modular B, Room B4).
-The club fee is $35.
+The MCA Middle School Student Government will be comprised of elected representatives from each grade.
+The student government meets regularly to discuss school issues and coordinate numerous middle school service projects throughout the year.
+Meeting Time: 1st and 3rd Friday of the month, during lunch.
+Fee: $20

 The Astronomy Club exists to encourage and enhance students’ knowledge and passion of and for Astronomy.
 Students will become "backyard astronomers” by taking a hands-on approach to learning the art of stargazing.
 The Astronomy Club’s goal is to show students that God is the creator and sustainer of a dynamic, vast and amazing yet accessible universe.
 Students will explore various topics such as deep sky objects (galaxies, star clusters and nebulas) and solar system objects (planets, moons, comets, etc.).
 They will also begin building astronomy skills including reading star charts and working with stargazing equipment.
 Finally, students will have the monthly opportunity to stargaze using an 8' or 24' Dobsonian telescope.
 These monthly outings really put the stars in stellar perspective!
-Meetings will take place in Mr. Summey's room (A102).
+Outings will be announced weather and moon allowing.
+Fee: $30.
+Register here.

 Sponsors: Mr. Summey and Mr. Morgan